A woman lying down receiving a facial treatment, with a technician using a specialized tool on her forehead.

 • During your consultation: Dr. Caroline will go through your medical form in person and discuss your goals.
 She will then explain the treatment plan and address any concerns or questions that you may have.
 If you are medically suitable and you wish to proceed with the treatment, you will then be asked to read and sign a consent form.

 • Aftercare: You will be given detailed aftercare advice in both a physical and digit form.
-The treated area will be red with some mild swelling for up to 12 hours post-treatment.
-After this, the treated area may well resemble a mild sunburn for a few days afterwards.
-We will always follow-up with you after your treatments to ensure your wellbeing and answer any questions that you may have.
+The treated area will be usually look red for approx 12 hours post-treatment.

 How many Microneedling treatments are required?